ihciah/deep-fashion-retrieval/README.md

     - Seems no need to do this...
 A naive query on the database with 139,709 features cost about 0.12 sec.

 ### Query with a picture
+- Run `kmeans.py` to train the models, default 50 clusters The model will be saved as `DATABASE/models/kmeans.m`

 - Run `retrieval.py img_path`, for example:

     `python retrieval.py img/Sheer_Pleated-Front_Blouse/img_00000005.jpg`.